adriengivry/ElkCraft/README.md

 # Recommandation
 - You can build the project for every configuration (x64/x86 | Debug/Release)

-# Download latest build
-If you want to play this game without compiling it, click here: [Download](http://adrien-givry.com/download/elkcraft.zip)

 # Links
 - Itch.io page : [link](https://gyvr.itch.io/elkcraft)